mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 | from_media_id | id of the medium to merge into to_media_id; required |
 | to_media_id   | id of the medium into which from_media_id will be merge; required |

 Mergin from_media_id into to_media_id merges all stories of from_media_it into to_media_id.
-If a story with a matching url or title already exists in to_media_id, the call merges those stories as described in stories/merge.
+If a story with a matching URL or title already exists in to_media_id, the call merges those stories as described in stories/merge.
 If no matching story exists in to_media_id, a new story is created.

 ### Output Description